 Create a list of rules for drinking

 For instance, no more than one drink a day.
 Only drink on weekends.
 Only drink wine spritzers.
 Only drink when you’re dressed up in your best clothes, etc. Post the list near the liquor cabinet/wine cellar.
 “Only allow yourself one drink per hour,” Valentine says.
-Check out what your alcoholic drink of choice says about your personality.

 Keep a drinking diary